yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 the best combination of required claims, values, header parameters, key usages, and issuers to differentiate among different kinds of JWTs will, in general, be application specific.

-NOTE:  A goal of this BCP is to recommend specific best practices for new applications of JWTs to apply.
-The strategies listed above are some of the options available to these applications.
-The authors request input from the OAuth working group and other interested parties on which of these strategies or which combinations should be considered to be best practices in which contexts.
-Descriptions of other practical strategies not listed above are also solicited.

 # IANA Considerations